bic-org-uk/bic-library-web-services/docs/OrderRequestResponse.md

 </tr>
 <tr valign="top">
 <td></td>
 <td><p>Publisher product availability code value.
 Should be included if known, unless the order line is shipping now.
-See Table 2 on page 24 for ONIX product availability status codes that may be used in this context.</p></td>
+See <a href="#Table2">Table 2</a> for ONIX product availability status codes that may be used in this context.</p></td>
 <td><p>D</p></td>
 <td><pre>  PublisherAvailabilityCode</pre></td>
 <td></td>